freemansoft/vnet-p2s-vpn-bastion-azure/README.md

 The VNET gateway requires the resource groups and the vnet in order to be provisioned.

-## Selecting Network Ranges
+## Network IP Ranges
 Pick network blocks that do not conflict with other networking.
 The network blocks below are non-routable (private) network blocks.
+This project needs two private VNET ranges for the Azure components
-1. Your VNET network
+1. Your VNET IP pool will be divided across seeral subnets
-1. The Virtual Network Gateway address range
+1. The Virtual Network Gateway address range managed by the network gateway

-These are the candidate network ranges for private VNETs
+These network blocks are available for private VNETs.
+Typically we divide up the 10.x.x.x across multiple VNETS.
+The each VNET divides its block among multiple subnets.

 | block size | Full IP Range | Num IPs | Default mask | IP Bits | Network Bits | Network Class |
 | ---------- | ------------- | ------- | ------------ | ------- | ------------ | ------------- |
 | 24-bit     | 10.0.0.0 – 10.255.255.255   | 16777216 | 10.0.0.0/8 (255.0.0.0)       | 24  | 8   | single class A network |